Richard Dawson (musician): Career

+Instruments

+Dawson writes and records on a Baby Taylor guitar that he has owned since his twenties, noting: "Every song I've written since my twenties has been written on that.
+We're sort of bound.
+I'm very familiar with it and it is with me."
+Dawson no longer tours with the guitar after a series of accidents befell the instrument: "There was a minor earthquake in the UK and I'd forgotten I'd put it on the floor, and I stood on it, but it was still playable.
+The second time I was drunk and I totally caved it in, but it still made a sound of sorts.
+I thought, 'Well, I'll just play the songs the same, the spirit will still be there even if it sounds terrible.'
+Then [singer-songwriter] Nev Clay stood on it and totally broke it – it was my fault.
+A luthier Nigel Forster put a beautiful curved top on it, and it was vastly improved.
+Then the neck snapped on the first day of the Peasant tour."

-Since Nothing Important, Dawson has played the guitar through a Fender and an Orange amplifier in series.
+Since Nothing Important, Dawson has played his guitars through a Fender and an Orange amplifier in series.
 He also used synthesized sounds from an iOS application, ThumbJam, and played saxophone despite having only a rudimentary knowledge of the instrument.

+Lyrics and themes

 Lyrically, Dawson's material deals with dark subjects such as death.
-For The Glass Trunk, he searched a database in the Tyne and Wear archives for "death" and took inspiration from old news stories involving murder and bodily harm.
+For The Glass Trunk, he searched the Tyne and Wear Archives catalogue for "death" and took inspiration from old news stories involving murder and bodily harm.
 The track "The Vile Stuff" from Nothing Important describes a continuous narrative of events, including one where Dawson pierced his hand with a screwdriver attempting to crack a coconut shell while on a school trip.